 In the wake of phenomenal success on the world stage, British Gymnastics is lining up the next generation of club coaches, managers and owners via a unique and innovative apprenticeship programme with Bridgwater & Taunton College that enables aspiring gymnasts, as well as those nearing the end of their career, to be redeployed as coaches and instructors.
 Designed by and for employers in the industry, the programme is further raising the profile of gymnastics right across the UK and creating increased opportunities for young people to participate in the sport.
 This is the very first time that a college has partnered with a national sporting governing body to provide apprenticeship training.

-Bridgwater & Taunton College has now been shortlisted by TES (Times Educational Supplement) in the 2018 ‘Apprenticeship Programme of the Year’ category for its ground-breaking partnership with British Gymnastics.
+Bridgwater & Taunton College was shortlisted by TES (Times Educational Supplement) in the 2018 ‘Apprenticeship Programme of the Year’ category for its ground-breaking partnership with British Gymnastics.

 The TES award recognises innovative approaches to delivering apprenticeships, and their positive impact on industry workforce needs.
 Bridgwater & Taunton College Principal, Andy Berry, said: “We are proud of the achievements of all our apprentices, and delighted to have been shortlisted for this award.
 The partnership with British Gymnastics is hugely exciting, and it would be fantastic recognition for our students and for the College as a whole if we were to win.”

 BYLOR, the primary Tier 1 contractor at Hinkley Point C, was and is continuing to recruit the right operatives to join their Apprenticeship workforce.
 BYLOR is a joint venture between Laing O’Rourke and Bouygues TP.
 Laing O’Rouke is the largest UK privately owned engineering enterprise and Bouygues TP is the main civils contractor at the Flamanville nuclear power station development in France.